-Field Name Description valid user name and password.
-Evported Specifies the expected result of the test case in detail.
-Expected Result For example: All the users can log on to erwin DI with their user name and password.
-Actual Res- Specifies the actual test result after the execution of the test. ult For example: One user cannot log on to erwin DI.
-Taskina Cana Specifies the testing comments about the test case.
-Testing Com- ments For example: The user name and passwords are saved in the dbo.RM liiciics Resource table.
+Field Name Description Description Specifies the test objective in brief.
+For example: The objective of the test case is to verify log in page with a valid user name and password.
+Expected Result Specifies the expected result of the test case in detail.
+For example: All the users can log on to erwin DI with their user name and password.
+Specifies the actual test result after the execution of the test.
+For example: One user cannot log on to erwin DI.
+Testing Com- ments Specifies the testing comments about the test case.
+For example: The user name and passwords are saved in the dbo.RM Resource table.

-6. Click Save and Exit.
+7. Click Save and Exit.